Francis Clergue

 Francis Hector Clergue (August 28, 1856 – January 19, 1939) was an American businessman who became the leading industrialist of Sault Ste.
 Marie, Ontario, Canada, at the turn of the 20th century.

 Biography

 Early life

 Clergue was born on August 28, 1856, in the American state of Maine.
-The Canadian Encyclopedia lists his birthplace as Brewer, Maine, while the Dictionary of Canadian Biography instead lists Brewer's sister city of Bangor.
+The Canadian Encyclopedia lists his birthplace as Brewer, Maine, while the Dictionary of Canadian Biography and Who's Who in America instead list Brewer's sister city of Bangor.
 His father was Joseph Hector Clergue, a barber who was of French Huguenot origin.
 His mother, Frances Clarissa Lombard, was descended from 17th century American colonists who had originated in Kent, England; her father was a master shipbuilder.

 He was born at a time when Maine reaped the economic benefits of timber and maritime economies.
 As a teenager, he delivered telegrams for the local railway stationmaster, exposing him to the rail transport industry.
 As a later businessman and industrialist, Clergue would repeatedly engage with these industries.